skglobal-jsc/Infrastructure-as-Code-with-AWS/starter/README.md

 * [Installing the Serverless Framework](#p2)
 * [Configuring your AWS Account with the `aws-cli`](#p3)

-If you already have these prerequisites setup you can skip ahead to [deploy the package](#s2).
+If you already have these prerequisites setup you can skip ahead to [create new Service](#s2) step.

 ### Install Node.js and NPM<a name="p1"></a>